tekknolagi/tekknolagi.github.com/_posts/2026-05-18-travel-notes-rubykaigi-hakodate.md

 One day was rainy.
 In the evening, J and I thought it would be fun to continue our Universal Machine implementations.
-As Norman Ramsey would say, "my implementation is 92 lines long and runs sandmark in six seconds."
+As Norman Ramsey would say, "my implementation is 92 lines long and runs sandmark in under six seconds."

 We also enjoyed doing a tour of the shrines right above Nikko.
 The shrines are resplendent against the backdrop of forest.